-An HSA is a special bank account that you can use when you enroll in a Bronze, Bronze Plus, or Silver coverage level.
+An HSA is a special bank account that you can use when you enroll in a Bronze or Bronze Plus coverage level.
 It allows you to set aside tax-free money to pay for qualified health care expenses, like your medical, dental, and vision copays, deductibles, and coinsurance.
-Because you'll be responsible for 100% of your medical and prescription drug expenses until you meet your deductible in the Bronze, Bronze Plus, or Silver coverage levels, an HSA is a great way to pay less for those out-of-pocket expenses because you're using tax-free money.
+Because you'll be responsible for 100% of your medical and prescription drug expenses until you meet your deductible in the Bronze or Bronze Plus coverage levels, an HSA is a great way to pay less for those out-ofpocket expenses because you're using tax-free money.